spotinst/help/src/docs/ocean-spark/product-tour/analyze-costs.md

 }
 ```

-You will then be able to view your cloud costs, grouped on these custom cost labels, using the Cost Analysis page of Ocean (and not Ocean Spark).
+You will then be able to view your cloud costs, grouped by these custom cost labels, using the Cost Analysis page of Ocean (and not Ocean Spark).
 To find this page:

 1. From your Ocean Spark cluster page, click on the link "View cluster in Ocean"
 2. Then click on the tab "Cost Analysis"